 Health experts and dieticians contest that the glycemic index is difficult to use because it is complicated and will vary from person to person.
 They do concede however, that the glycemic index is a useful meal-planning tool especially when individuals monitor their own individual responses to foods.

-Low glycemic food is especially helpful in assisting those who want to lose weight.
+Low glycemic food or a low glycemic index diet is especially helpful in assisting those who want to lose weight.
 Low glycemic index foods will increase the sugar levels in the body to sustain energy levels for longer periods of time.
 This means an individual will feel less inclined to eat because energy is being slowly released into their bloodstream.

 A good understanding of the glycemic index will also assist with exercise.
 If you exercise then eating high glycemic foods will help you recover from your workout.
 Specifically, faster carbohydrates that are high on the glycemic index are great for raising low blood sugars after intense exercising whereas low glycemic index foods are helpful in maintaining blood sugar levels for long periods of exercise.